 Teacher candidates could not fulfill their requirements for certification without the assistance and expertise of practicing teachers.
-Thanks to the many professionals who further the teaching career by mentoring a future colleague.
+A sincere "thank you" to the many professionals who further the teaching career by mentoring a future colleague.

 Early Field Experience

-Certification requirements established by the New York State Education Department mandate that teacher candidates complete a minimum of 100 hours early field experience in classrooms prior to student teaching.
+Certification requirements established by NYSED mandate that teacher candidates complete a minimum of 100 hours early field experience in classrooms prior to student teaching.
 Students are able to meet this requirement through fieldwork assignments associated with specific courses.

 Teacher candidates are required to complete an Early Field Experience Log Sheet to document their hours, as well as record which of the mandated criteria has been met.
 Host teachers confirm this information with their signature and completed log sheets are then submitted to the course instructor.
 Teacher candidates who do not submit their fieldwork log cannot receive a passing course grade.